atet/raspberrypi/README.md

 ### 5.2.
 Build Craft program

 * We can now build the Craft program to run on the specific Raspberry Pi Zero W hardware
-   * Coffee break #3: This will take ~10 mins. and you don't need to babysit this
+   * Coffee break #3: It'll take ~10 mins. and you don't need to babysit this

 ```
 $ make && \